bguthrie/shrubbery/README.md

 for direct object equality.
 This is useful in cases where you might want to make a rough assertion against a string's contents but don't care about an exact match.

-As with stubs, once defined, spies cannot currently be altered, though they may be introspected; see the `Spy` protocol.
+Once defined, spies cannot currently be altered, though they may be introspected; see the `Spy` protocol.

 ```clojure
 (ns example